‘It’s In The Details’

 |Number in Set

 1910 Champion Athletes Overview

-While this set doesn’t include any cards featuring the big four American sports, several sports are included, such as boxing, golf, and track and field.
-Some rarer sports are seen in the set as well, including bowling, billiards, and aviation.
+While this set doesn’t include any cards featuring the big four American sports, several sports are included.
+Boxing and track and field dominate the set but four golf cards are known.
+Some rarer sports are also seen in the set as well, including bowling, billiards, and aviation.

 The cards look different than most of the early 1900s tobacco issues.
 Instead of a long, narrow design, these cards are nearly square in shape and look like the gum card issues of the 1930s.

 The cards have color lithographic pictures of athletes on the fronts along with their name printed in small capital letters.
 And, as shown here, they were printed both horizontally and vertically.
 Some athletes are featured in different poses on more than one card.